 The former model and daughter of well-known interior designer David Hicks was born into British aristocracy.
 (She was a bridesmaid to Princess Diana at the royal wedding in 1981, and Prince Charles is her godfather.)

-In 2015 Hicks became the creative director and founder of her own lifestyle brand, a direct sales company that sells handbags, home accessories and beauty products through thousands of brand ambassadors.
+In 2015 Hicks became the creative director and founder of her own lifestyle brand, a company that sells handbags, home accessories and beauty products through thousands of brand ambassadors.
 Hicks visits Indianapolis on November 13 as part of a nine-city tour to promote her recently-released book, A Slice of England.

 PATTERN connected with Hicks to talk about her namesake company and her message of empowerment, which strikes a timely chord, especially among women who want to run their own businesses.